 No!
 For a parrot, they are not loud.
 In fact, they’re considered one of the quietest pet birds.

 For a pet in general, however, they can be considered pretty noisy.
-Even a single budgie will vocalize regularly, and since we don’t recommend keeping just one, you can expect a pretty constant stream of chatter and other noise.
+Even a single budgie will vocalize regularly, and since I don’t recommend keeping just one, you can expect a pretty constant stream of chatter and other noise.

 Sound is the primary way for budgies to keep in touch.
 To keep track of their flock even from a few trees over, they use loud flock calls.
 To woo females, the males employ an array of different songs.
 And if they don’t agree with something, you can definitely expect some pretty assertive screams!
 Vocalizations are extremely important to these birds.
 They can remember and even learn new ones easily (Dooling, 1986).